CradlePHP/cdn/README.md

-# CDN
+# CradlePHP CDN

-CradlePHP CDN for light projects
+CDN for light projects in Cradle